 There are usually a wide and interesting variety of free cultural and social events in all of the big cities in Denmark.
-Keep an eye on your local newspaper, posters and flyers at the university and local student house, and follow the various groups that shares and posts links to free events in your area.
+Keep an eye on your local newspaper, posters and flyers at the university and local student house, and follow the various groups that share and post links to free events in your area.